solidzone/mailmeteor-landing/_posts/2022-03-22-whats-new-march-2022.md

 ## What's next?

 We have much more features to come.
 So [feel free to share with us your feedback](https://forms.gle/JcDxU5RTDUEdhwHD6) and we will make sure to prioritize what's next.
-For the most curious of you, the next feature that we are going to release is [visible right here](https://twitter.com/mailmeteor/).
+For the most curious of you, the next feature that we are going to release is [visible right here](https://twitter.com/mailmeteor/status/1506563161150922755) 🙈

-TODO: Lien vers Twitter : "A sneak peek of what we are working on... [avec une image du followup sur Google Sheets]" + un reply.
-Want to know more?
-Make sure to be the first to get your hands on it. --

 <div class="blogpost-endnote">
   <p>This guide was written by Corentin Brossault, Co-founder & CTO at <a href="/">Mailmeteor</a>.
 Mailmeteor is a simple & privacy-focused emailing platform.
 Trusted by millions of users worldwide, it is often considered as the best Gmail mail merge to send mass personalized emails.
 Give us a try and let us know what you think!</p>